mrfifiak/EMSMN/README.md

 ```
 $ python3 main.py
 ```
-It will generate XMLTV file called epg.xml in 'output' directory.
+It will generate XMLTV file called epg.xml in the directory you're in.